orkes-io/docs/blog/2022-01-25-netflix-conductor-handling-retries-and-timeout.md

 Conductor allows you to define your stateful applications that can handle failures and temporary degradation of services and without having to write code for that.

 ### Configuring tasks to handle failures
-Each task in Conductor can be configured how it responds to availability events such as: 1) Failures 2) Timeouts and 3) Rate limits
+Each task in Conductor can be configured how it responds to availability events such as: 1) Failures 2) Timeouts and 3) Rate limits.

 Here is a sample task defintion:

 ```
 {
   "createdBy": "user",